Plutusecurus/plutusecurus-backend/README.md

 ## ⭐ Project Description

-Plutusecurus is an all-in-one finance solution based on Polygon for all your online and offline payments.
+Plutusecurus is an all-in-one finance solution based on Polygon for all your online payments.

 It is a daily financial planner cum ethereum wallet which helps users to:
 * Have a one stop solution to all their payment issues built on WEB3